Bio

 APRA/AMCOS Australian Art Music Award Regional Music Award 2015

-Sounds Australian Art Music Award for Best Choral Work (1991)
+National Sounds Australian Art Music Award for Best Choral Work (1991)

-Sounds Australian Art Music Award for the Most Distinguished Contribution to Australian Music by an Individual (1991)
+National Sounds Australian Art Music Award for the Most Distinguished Contribution to Australian Music by an Individual (1991)

 Australian Centenary of Federation Medal (2001)

-First Prize Australian National Cello Competition (1983)
+First Place, Australian National Cello Competition (1983)

-First Prize Winner The Inaugural Australian Opera Prize
+First Prize Winner, The Inaugural Australian Opera Prize

 “die dunkle erde” selected to represent Australia at the Paris Rostrum